infinity-technical/platform-engineering/README.md

   * ServerRoot is set to /opt/apache
   * User and group are set to root
-  * ServerAdmin directs email to webmasters@leodis.ac.uk - who is that ?
+  * ServerAdmin directs email to webmasters@leodis.ac.uk
   * DocumentRoot is set to /opt/web/www
   * Directory AllowOverride disables .htaccess configuration for the server root and /opt/web/www
   * Directory Options enables symbolic linking